softwaredesign-uandes/architecture-reviews/ipfs/evolution.md

 - Have to make two round trips for establish a connection and the handshake, this should be improved to one round trip.

-# ADR 3: Removing support for the SECIO security transport - Release 0.7.0
+# Removing support for the SECIO security transport - Release 0.7.0

 ## Context